Serpentine Tumbled Stones media thumbnails

 Material Data Sheet

-Mineral Serpentine (Mg and Fe phyllosilicate group: antigorite, lizardite, chrysotile)
+Mineral Serpentine (group of Mg and Fe phyllosilicates: antigorite, lizardite, chrysotile)

 Color Medium to dark green with white, beige, and brown veins; natural variations per piece